InQuest/iocextract/README.md

     # http://example.com:8989/bad
 ```

-If you don't want to defang the extracted IOCs at all during ingestion, you can disable this as well:
+If you don't want to defang the extracted IOCs at all during extraction, you can disable this as well:

 ```python
 import iocextract